News

 On April 23, 2026 the HHS Office for Civil Rights announced four simultaneous HIPAA settlements totaling $1,165,000 following ransomware investigations affecting 427,000 individuals.
 Every single settlement cited the same root cause: failure to conduct an adequate, enterprise-wide HIPAA Security Rule risk analysis.

-OCR announced four simultaneous HIPAA settlements on April 23, 2026 totaling $1.165 million following ransomware investigations — all four failed the same requirement.
+OCR announced four simultaneous HIPAA settlements on April 23, 2026 totaling $1.165 million following ransomware investigations.
+All four failed the same requirement.

 medcomply.ai editorial teamPublished April 30, 2026Updated April 30, 20265 min read